 - Remaining balances and deductibles will then be submitted to the secondary insurance.

 - Failure to follow the proper procedures for obtaining treatment and submitting bills may result in denial of the claim.

-- A claim submitted to the University for processing with our secondary insurance carrier does not guarantee payment of the claim.
+- A claim submitted to Florida National University for processing with our secondary insurance carrier does not guarantee payment of the claim.

 - Student-athletes are responsible to make sure proper procedures required by their primary insurance plan are followed.
 Failure to do so can result in a denial of payment from the secondary insurance carrier.

 - Secondary Insurance Coverage has limits for various payments.
 Please speak to the Athletic Training Staff for specifics.

 - Florida National University is not responsible for out of network claims.